hilios/moulin_rouge/README.md

 Moulin Rouge
 ============

-For those who don't know, Mouling Rouge (The Red Windmill) is a cabaret in Paris best know as the birthplace on modern [CanCan](https://github.com/ryanb/cancan) second to [Wikipedia](http://en.wikipedia.org/wiki/Moulin_Rouge).

-But what you really wants to know, is that **MR** is a simple and organized solution to include a role system into your application and a helper to manage authorizations with [CanCan](https://github.com/ryanb/cancan).
-It's heavily based on the KISS concept and on the bitmask scheme proposed by Ryan Bates with some of the drawbacks solved to your convinience.

-**Moulin Rouge** act has a DSL to declare and manage permissions and groups os access, further in this text there are examples to show you how to do it.
+In simple words **Moulin Rouge** is a DSL to declare and manage permissions and groups of access, and a wrapper to the [CanCan](https://github.com/ryanb/cancan) authorization system.
+It will help organize and declare your permissions with plain ruby code, and manage this permissions inside your model.

+There are a bunch of examples bellow to show you how to implement.

 Installation
 ------------